 Given the range of questions that Linguistics allows students to explore, linguistics classes serve a variety of students.
 You should take linguistics classes if you are interested in any of the following questions:

-what is the role of language in the human mind? what kind of mental representations underlie the knowledge of our native language?
+- What is the role of language in the human mind?
+What kind of mental representations underlie the knowledge of our native language?

-what kinds of abstract, empirically testable representations allow us to model our knowledge of language, as part of cognitive science?
+- What kinds of abstract, empirically testable representations allow us to model our knowledge of language, as part of cognitive science?

-how can we study human language from a humanistic angle?
+- How can we study human language from a humanistic angle?

-what are the similarities and differences attested across languages?
+- How do languages differ across the world?
+What are the similarities and differences attested across languages?

-what is the origin and evolution of human language? how do languages change over time?
+- What is the origin and evolution of human language?

-how can we apply experimental methodology to the study of language, in particular in the area of phonetics and semantics?
+- How can we apply experimental methodology to the study of language, in particular in the area of phonetics and semantics?

-in what ways is language like a computational system? how can we use the formal tools of mathematics and computer science to characterize the patterns and restrictions found across the world’s languages and the process by which language is acquired and used?
+- In what ways is language like a computational system? how can we use the formal tools of mathematics and computer science to characterize the patterns and restrictions found across the world’s languages and the process by which language is acquired and used?

-how can linguistics be applied to language preservation and the documentation of endangered languages?
+- How can linguistics be applied to language preservation and the documentation of endangered languages?